 What is GUV and how is it used?

 Germicidal Ultraviolet (GUV) is any UV product used for disinfection.
-A subtype of UV radiation known as UV-C (range of 200 to 280 nm) has proven effective in fighting COVID-19.
+A subtype of UV radiation known as UV-C (range of 200 to 280 nm) has proven effective in fighting SARS-CoV-2.
 While highly effective in treating liquid, surfaces, and air in contained environments, exposure to UV-C wavelengths is dangerous for humans and animals.
 For this reason, GUV products have traditionally been used in controlled environments like laboratories and medical treatment facilities after occupants have vacated the space.
 For occupants unable to vacate, personal protective clothing and eye protection are required.
 This technology is also used in HVAC air handling units to treat recirculated air and to reduce mold growth on cooling coils.
 GUV products are now being explored as a solution to disinfect a broader range of environments.
 While this idea is commendable and can certainly be effective under the right conditions, it also increases the risk of accidental exposure.

 UV-C an imperfect solution